-Primary and secondary syphilis rates have increased by 137% from 2017 to 2021.
+Primary and secondary syphilis rates have increased steadily from 2020 to 2022.

-No congenital syphilis cases have been reported in Island County from 2017-2021, but rates are increasing in mothers and newborns both in Washington State and nationally.
+No congenital syphilis cases have been reported in Island County from 2018-2022, but rates are increasing in mothers and newborns both in Washington State and nationally.

-Data exported from the WA State Department of Health Community Health Assessment Tool (CHAT) in March/April 2023.
+\Data exported from the WA State Department of Health [Community Health Assessment Tool](#) (CHAT) in July 2024.

-Data at a glance 2017-2022: In Island County, rates of chlamydia and gonorrhea decreased during the COVID-19 pandemic but are now trending upward.
-Syphilis rates are steadily increasing.
+Data at a glance 2018-2023: In Island County, rates of chlamydia and gonorrhea decreased during the COVID-19 pandemic, then trended upward.
+Gonorrhea rates may be leveling off.
+Preliminary data show syphilis rates decreasing in 2023.\\

-2017-2021 data exported from the WA State Department of Health (WA DOH) Community Health Assessment Tool (CHAT) in March/April 2023.
-2022 preliminary data from WA DOH STI program.
+\\2018-2022 data exported from the WA State Department of Health (WA DOH) [Community Health Assessment Tool](#) (CHAT) in July 2024.
+2023 preliminary data from WA DOH STI program.